Dan Magill: Professional career

 Following his time in military service, Magill wrote for the Atlanta Journal, serving as the Prep Sports editor of the newspaper that "Covers Dixie Like the Dew."
 A natural promoter, Magill built up the Georgia high school all-star football game each year and watched as it drew record crowds.
 Magill also managed to bring pitchers from the previous year's World Series game (Spud Chandler of the New York Yankees and Whitlow Wyatt of the Brooklyn Dodgers, both former Bulldogs) to manage the teams in a Georgia high school all-star baseball game.

-In 1949, Magill returned to Athens to take the job of sports information director for the University.
+In 1949, Magill returned to Athens to take the job of sports information director for the university.
 His passion for the Bulldogs was evident as he personally covered every sport on campus.
 In the 1950s, the Bulldog football team was struggling under legendary coach Wally Butts.
 And as the wins became fewer, so did the number of people in the stands.
 To help out his alma mater, Magill traveled all over Georgia, setting up Bulldog Clubs along the way.
 He also founded The Georgia Bulldog newspaper in 1950.
 Before long, nearly half of Georgia's counties had local chapters of Magill's club, and interest in the Bulldogs soared.
 Magill continued to serve as executive secretary of the club for decades.

 In 1954, Magill became Head Coach of the struggling Bulldog Tennis program.
 He held the title for the next 34 years, building the program with a 706–183 record (most wins by any coach in NCAA history), 13 Southeastern Conference outdoor championships, 8 SEC indoor championships, and 2 national championships.
-In addition, he built UGA's tennis complex and brought the ITA Collegiate Tennis Hall of Fame to Athens, which was named in his honor.
+In addition, he built UGA's tennis complex and brought the Intercollegiate Tennis Association (ITA) Collegiate Tennis Hall of Fame to Athens, which was named in his honor.
 He persuaded Kenny Rogers and Marianne Rogers to donate the funds for the Hall of Fame building.
 He was inducted into the Georgia Sports Hall of Fame in 1976.